melektron/el_std_cpp/include/el/msglink/README.md

 }
 ```

-Otherwise, a positive acknowledgement will be sent:
+Otherwise, a positive acknowledgement will be sent (even if event was already subscribed):

 ```json
 {